diws1/dotfiles/README.md

 ## Introduction 😄
 I use <i>xfwm4</i> as my main window manager, followed by <i>dwm</i> and <i>twm</i> as other options.
 You can use this repository for inspiration.\
-The applications that I use:
+The applications that I use (Thank you for all creator):

 - DE/WM : xfwm, dwm and twm
 - Panel: polybar, sxstatus, xmobar